-Our course is a reliable springboard to further research or employment in the racecourse industry, equine media, consultancy, or any number of avenues successfully pursued by our former graduates.
+Our equine studies course is a reliable springboard to further research or employment in the racecourse industry, equine media, consultancy or any number of avenues successfully pursued by our former graduates.
 Should your studies inspire you to go further, you may transition onto either our taught or research led MSc programmes.

 The Research Project (dissertation) is an integral part of the course, leading to your BSc (Hons) classification.
 It is yet another opportunity to hone your expertise by researching a subject of your choosing.